 I was born to a Japanese father, and American mother, in Alexandria, VA.
 A few years later, we moved to Japan and went back and forth a few times before settling in Sapporo, Japan, where I attended a small international school rich in culture.
 I feel fortunate to have grown up in a multicultural environment, and believe it has played a vital role in shaping who I am today.

 Today, I live in Portland, OR, after graduating from the University of Oregon School of Architecture.
-Currently, as construction is booming, I am working on several exciting projects.
+Currently, I am working on several exciting projects.
 I still try to stay active, but now balance all the things I love to do.
 I always enjoy discovering new ventures, and getting exposed to new things so don’t hesitate to reach out!

 Architectural Honors and Awards: